What is Quick Sort? Quick Sort algorithm follows Divide and Conquer approach. It divides elements...

-Suppose if you want to tell the computer to add two number (1+2) which is represented by some binary numbers (10000011), how are you going to tell the computer?
-Yes, we going to use assembly language to get our code executed.
+Suppose if you want to tell the computer to add two numbers (1+2) represented by some binary numbers (10000011), how are you going to tell this to your computer?
+Yes, we are going to use assembly language to get our code executed.

 "Assembly Language is the most elementary form of software development languages."

 But how are we going to do this?
-Back in 1950's when computers were huge and consumed a great deal of power, you would convert your assembly code into corresponding machine code to 1 and 0's using mapping sheets.
-Later this code will be punched into the machine cards and feed to the computer.
-The computer will read these code and execute the program.
-These would be a long process then until ASSEMBLER came to help.
+Back in the 1950s, when computers were huge and consumed a great deal of power, you would convert your assembly code into corresponding machine code to 1 and 0's using mapping sheets.
+Later, this code will be punched into the machine cards and feed to the computer.
+The computer will read these codes and execute the program.
+This would be a long process then until ASSEMBLER came to help.

-With the advancement in technology i/o devices were invented, you could directly type your program into the PC using a program called ASSEMBLER.
-It converts it into corresponding machine code (110001..) and feeds to your processor.
-So coming back to our example addition of (1+2), the assembler will convert this code into machine code and give the output.
+With the advancement in technology, i/o devices were invented.
+You could directly type your program into the PC using ASSEMBLER.
+It converts it into the corresponding machine code (110001..) and feeds it to your processor.
+Coming back to our example addition of (1+2), the assembler will convert this code into machine code and output.

-That apart, you will also have to make calls to create Operating System provided functions to display the output of the code.
+That apart, you will also have to make calls to create Operating System provided functions to display the code's output.

-But alone assembler is not involved in this whole process; it also requires the compiler to compile the long code into a small chunk of codes.
-With advancement in software development languages, this entire assembly code could shrink into just one line print f 1+2 A with the help of software called COMPILER.
-It is used to convert your c language code into assembly code, and the assembler converts it into corresponding machine code, and this machine code will be transmitted to the processor.
-The most common processor used in PC or Computers are Intel processor.
+But alone the assembler is not involved in this process; it also requires the compiler to compile the long code into a small chunk of codes.
+With the advancement in software development languages, this entire assembly code could shrink into just one line print f 1+2 A with the software called COMPILER.
+It is used to convert your c language code into assembly code.
+The assembler converts it into corresponding machine code.
+This machine code will be transmitted to the processor.
+The most common processor used in PC or Computers are the Intel processor.

 Though present-day compilers come bundled with assembler can directly convert your higher language code into machine code.

-Now, suppose Windows operating system is running on this Intel processor, a combination of Operating System plus the processor is called the PLATFORM.
-The most common platform in the world is the Windows, and Intel called the Wintel Platform.
+Now, suppose the Windows operating system runs on this Intel processor, a combination of Operating System plus the processor is called the PLATFORM.
+The most common platform in the world is Windows, and Intel is called the Wintel Platform.
 The other popular platforms are AMD and Linux, Power PC, and Mac OS X.

 Now, with a change in processor, the assembly instructions will also change.
-For example the
+For example:

-And obviously, with a change in Operating System, the level and nature of O.S level calls will also change.
+And, with a change in Operating System, OS-level calls' level and nature' will also change.

-As a developer, I want my software program to work on all platforms available, to maximize my revenues.
-So I would have to buy separate compilers which convert my print f command into the native machine code.
+As a developer, I want my software program to work on all platforms to maximize my revenues.
+So I would have to buy separate compilers that convert my print f command into the native machine code.

 By using Java Virtual Machine, this problem can be solved.
 But how it works on different processors and O.S.
 Let's understand this process step by step.

-Step 1) The code to display addition of two numbers is System.out.println(1+2), and saved as .java file.
+Step 1) The code to display the addition of two numbers is System.out.println(1+2), and saved as a .java file.